Search

 Barrier membranes carry three key functions:

-• To create a healing space for bone and periodontal tissue to regenerate.
+1. To create a healing space for bone and periodontal tissue.

-• To reduce micromovements inherent in particulate bone grafts.
-Movement between the particles will delay healing.
+2. To reduce micromovements inherent in particulate bone grafts, because movement between particles delays healing.

 WHAT TYPE OF DENTAL MEMBRANES EXIST TODAY?

 Dental barrier membranes can be resorbable or non-resorbable.
-Non-resorbable membranes are better at creating space yet require a second procedure for removal with the disadvantages of time and trauma.
-Fully resorbing barrier membranes offer the advantages of a single procedure in exchange for reduced space maintenance.
+Non-resorbable membranes are better at creating space, yet typically require a second procedure for removal, with the disadvantages of time and trauma.
+Fully resorbable barrier membranes offer the advantages of a single procedure in exchange for reduced space maintenance.

 Non-resorbable Dental Membranes